-Hinton Blewett Parish Council is the fourth tier of government after parliament, the county council and unitary or district council.
+Hinton Blewett Parish Council is the third tier of government after parliament and the unitary council, Bath & North East Somerset Council.
 Its legal powers are granted and regulated by various government acts.

 The Parish Council supplements the provision of local government services by Bath & North East Somerset Council, while promoting and representing the village with other national and statutory bodies.

-For example the Parish Council acts as a consultee and lobbying force with the unitary council (Bath & North East Somerset) and national government, putting forward the wishes and needs of the local community.
+For example the Parish Council acts as a consultee and lobbying force with the unitary council (Bath & North East Somerset) putting forward the wishes and needs of the local community.
 Bath & North East Somerset Council (B&NES) whose main responsibilities include education, social services, highways, fire and rescue, strategic planning and libraries, consults with the Parish Council on such subjects as the Local Structure Plan and the Local Transport Plan and also consults on such matters as development control (planning applications), environmental health, refuse collection and from time to time on economic development, tourism and major recreational facilities.

 How does your Parish Council operate?

 The Parish Council has 7 Parish Councillors elected for a term of four years, all of whom act on an unpaid, voluntary basis, plus a part-time Clerk, to whom all correspondence should be addressed.
 The civic year runs from May to April with the election of the Chairman of Council and Vice Chairman taking place at the statutory Annual meeting in May.

-Subject matters are brought before the relevant committee or full council by means of the agenda, which is issued a minimum of three clear days before a meeting and is published on the notice board on Upper Road, opposite the Barbury outside the Ring O’Bells public house as well as on this website.
-The minutes of meetings are posted on this website within one month of the meeting.
+The Council meets bi-monthly and the meetings are held in Hinton Blewett Village Hall.
+The agenda, which is issued a minimum of three clear days before a meeting is published on the notice board on Upper Road, opposite the Barbury outside the Ring O’Bells public house as well as on this website.
+The minutes of meetings are posted on this website within one week of the meeting.

 How is the Parish Council funded?